K-D-Gallagher/CNN-pixel-classification/README.md

 # Pixel classification tools

 Our package uses the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch "Segmentation Models Pytorch") package in order to provide a range of CNN architectures and pre-trained encoders, facilitating the discovery and training of the most accurate pixel classification model.
-By using pre-trained encoders that have been trained on vastly larger datasets than our own, paired with un-trained decoders of a chosen architecture, we are able to achieve higher pixel classification accuracy than could be achieved without such transfer-learning.
+By using pre-trained encoders that have been trained on vastly larger datasets than our own, paired with un-trained decoders that can trained to classify pixels in our epithelial data, we are able to achieve higher pixel classification accuracy than could be obtained without using transfer-learning.
 Segmentation Models Pytorch provides the following architectures and encoders:

-#### Architectures
+#### Architectures:

 Unet, UnetPlusPlus, MAnet, Linknet, FPN, PSPNet, PAN, DeepLabV3, DeepLabV3+

-#### Encoders
+#### Encoders:

 ResNet, ResNeXt, ResNeSt, Res2Ne(X)t, RegNet(x/y), GERNet, SE-Net, SK-Net, SK-ResNe(X)t, DenseNet, Inception, EfficientNet, MobileNet, DPN, VGG